fredoliveira/alpine-ruby-node/README.md

 ```

+### Security considerations

+Because of the nature of Docker and how it works, the security of your resulting containers hinges on the security of all the layers that are used to build it.
+As such, your security depends on the security of _this_ particular image, and the security of this image depends on Alpine, which it builds on top of.
+In building `alpine-ruby-node`, I have made sure to only add to Alpine, the bare minimum set of packages a regular Ruby developer would use, and no more.

+While addressing the full spectrum of things that go into hardening Docker and containers in general is out of scope for this particular README, I would recommend following at least a core set of best practices while using this (or any) docker image:

+- Whitelist and use only the images you need
+- Run a vulnerability scan on your final images, perhaps as part of your build process
+  - AWS's ECR includes free scanning of pushed images
+- Try to run the latest possible base image that works for you

 ### Credits and contributing

 This work follows on the footsteps of `andrius/alpine-ruby` and `mhart/alpine` for inspiration.
 Credit goes to them some of the original code for the Dockerfile that generates this image.